-In our experience it's best that you choose a space with as much natural light as possible if you're looking to minimise the risk of straining your eyes.
+In our experience it's best that you choose a space with as much natural light as possible if you're looking to minimize the risk of straining your eyes.
 Plus, you may find that exposure to the sun (when it decides to show itself) helps boost your energy.

 24. Design an ultra-minimal space

 If you need a tidy space to work effectively, you'll love this Scandi-inspired, ultra-minimal space.
-Not only is it free of clutter, it's neutral colour palette is also really calming making a great spot to get into a productive work flow.
+Not only is it free of clutter, it's neutral color palette is also really calming making a great spot to get into a productive work flow.

-Prioritise making the space as functional as possible, with high-quality furniture that encourages good posture, as well as suiting your aesthetic requirements.
+Prioritize making the space as functional as possible, with high-quality furniture that encourages good posture, as well as suiting your aesthetic requirements.
 Effective office lighting is also super important, especially since days have already started getting shorter.

 25. Don't be afraid to go for a moody paint colour